 If you use kijiji or other online classified service, there you may find a good deal on a set of winter tires.
 Just be sure to get the details before the purchase, and make sure to get a close look at the tread depth/life remaining.
 Note that the rubber on winter tires tend to harden over the years, so besides tread depth, verify that they are fairly new.
 Personally, buying a used set of tires is not at my comfort level, but there are good deals out there if you’re willing to do your own due diligence.

-If you’ve gone through the process of looking for the best deals on tires, how do you save money on winter tires?If you would like to read more articles like this, you can sign up for free my newsletter service below (we will not spam you).
+If you’ve gone through the process of looking for the best deals on tires, how do you save money on winter tires?If you would like to read more articles like this, you can sign up for my free newsletter service below (we will not spam you).